DOMjudge/domjudge/doc/manual/import.rst

 The first line should contain ``File_Version 1`` (tab-separated).
 Each of the following lines must contain the following elements separated by tabs:

-- the category ID
+- the (integer) )category ID.
+Must be unique
-- the name of the team category
+- the name of the team category as shown on the scoreboard

 Example ``groups.tsv``::

    File_Version   1
    13337	Companies
-   47	Netherlands
+   47	Participants
-   23	United Kingdom
+   23	Spectators

 To import the file using the jury interface, go to `Import / export`, select `groups` under `Tab-separated import`, select your file and click `Import`.